ccmlab-ubc/lab-manual/lab-philosophy.md

 ### 3) Be a good scientific citizen
 - Practice [open science](https://www.cos.io/).
 - Volunteer to give talks, lead journal club discussions, and be a science advocate.
-- Volunteer to be a mentor, especially for programs that target providing more research opportunities for underrepresented groups in STEM.
+- Volunteer to be a mentor, especially for programs that aim to provide more research opportunities for underrepresented groups in STEM.
 - When providing feedback, focus on problem solving rather than critique.

 ---
 ## Expectations and Responsibilities

+### Hours
+During regular work hours (M-F; 9-5), if I'm not teaching or in a meeting, you can usually find me in my office or the lab.
+I also like to get out of the office and work at different locations on campus.
+On some mornings, I may start off working at home and come in later during the day.
+The point is that you should almost always be able to find me if you need to talk about anything.

+I encourage all of you to arrange your schedules so that most of your hours overlap with mine and with each other.
+In order to build community, we have to show up.
+The most important part is to be focused when you work.
+As we're currently sharing Dr. Romeo Chua's lab space, we have to be extra mindful of not holding conversations in the main shared space in Osborne Unit 2.
+If you find you can be productive at another location on campus, by all means do some of your work there.
+However, the lab is a lab because of the people in it.
+Let me know if it's too loud or disruptive in there...

+### Lab meetings
+We have weekly 1.5 hour lab meetings.
+Everyone is expected to attend and, more importantly, participate.

 ### Principal Investigator: Hyosub Kim
+In terms of the science we do, I aim to provide an overall vision for the lab (see [Mission](#mission)) and collaboratively work with you to make sure our research is of the highest quality (see [Guiding Principles](#guiding-principles).
+When it comes to being an advisor, my goal is to help you realize your potential and successfully reach the next stage of your career.

 - Support everyone in the lab scientifically, professionally, and in the case of graduate and postdoctoral trainees, financially
 - Be available in person and via email or Zoom and have regular meetings to discuss your research and other topics of interest
 - Provide timely feedback on project ideas, conference abstracts, grants, manuscripts
-- Support your career development by introducing you to other researchers, promoting your work, writing recommendation letters, and supporting your attendance at conferences to help you prepare for the next phase of your career
+- Support your career development by introducing you to other researchers, promoting your work, writing recommendation letters, and supporting your attendance at conferences to help you prepare for the next stage of your career

 ### Graduate students
 - (PhD students) Develop your dissertation research: in order to defend, you should have at least 3 substantial chapters/manuscripts that answer a big picture question